International Diploma in Botanic Garden Education

 Successful candidates will receive the International Diploma in Botanic Garden Education.
 Candidates who complete the course but do not achieve a pass standard will receive a certificate of attendance.

-Please complete an application form using the application guidance notes
+How to apply:International Diploma courses application form using the Application guidance notes

 If you are unable to print out an application form, please contact the Course Co-ordinator for an application form and further details.